andy-graybeal/andy-graybeal.github.io/_pages/about.md

 # ------
 # More info about configuring Academic Pages can be found in [the guide](https://academicpages.github.io/markdown/), the [growing wiki](https://github.com/academicpages/academicpages.github.io/wiki), and you can always [ask a question on GitHub](https://github.com/academicpages/academicpages.github.io/discussions).
 The [guides for the Minimal Mistakes theme](https://mmistakes.github.io/minimal-mistakes/docs/configuration/) (which this theme was forked from) might also be helpful. -->

-I'll use this space to make record and document my way through the Cybersecurity courses at Hocking!
+I'll be using this space to document my way through the Cybersecurity courses at Hocking!
 And maybe even more if things work out!

 A little about me: